-Internet of Things continues to increase across enterprises globally to unlock new business values.
+Internet of Things (IoT) continues to increase across enterprises globally to unlock new business values.
 According to Gartner, around 6.4 billion connected devices will be used this year increasing to 20 billion by the end of 2020.
-As more and more organizations are availing the benefits of Internet of Things to gain a competitive advantage in the market, Internet of Things will soon reach new heights.
+As more and more organizations are availing the benefits of the Internet of Things to gain a competitive advantage in the market, the Internet of Things will soon reach new heights.

 Devices: The arrangement and maintaining IoT devices is challenging because of its scale and geographic distribution.
 Sometimes, devices are not supervised carefully and are deployed in hostile environments where uncertain operations are very common.

 Connectivity: Since a large number of devices are connected to the Internet; it poses threats to the integrity and privacy of data.

 Ubiquitous Data Collection: With connected devices, companies are able to track hold of our private activities.
 It is in the near future, a digital trail of our everyday lives can be grabbed.

 Unexpected use of consumer data: This persistent collection of data certainly gives rise to worries about how personal information will be used?
 This is a very important issue and such questions will become the future of IoT.
 We cannot continue to walk on the path of data collection without thinking about such concerns and questions.

 An overall strategy is required to secure an IoT infrastructure.
 Securely arranging devices, protecting data integrity and securing data in cloud etc. should be considered which ensures security at each layer of the infrastructure.
 Let’s look at some of the tips which can help us to stay safe.

 Wi-Fi supports many smart devices today.
 However, don’t plug in it in your devices like phones or computer every time you require.
 Make a special guest network for users to keep untrusted visitors away from your regular network.